3 Helpful / 3 Not

 1 Helpful / 7 Not

 Pros: Beautiful area with Lake Charlevoix views, Nice Chainstar baskets.
 Has a variety of different holes.
 Fairly private park.
+Has some great meadow holes on the front nine.
+Higher fun factor than other Northern Michigan courses.
+Has some elevation changes.

 Other Thoughts: Slight improvement would make this course first rate.
 However, it does need a little more work to make easier to follow.
+If they could cut out the long walk between some of the back nine holes, that would be an improvement.

 1 of 8 people found this review helpful.